 Monetary policy controlled by the Federal Reserve is perhaps one of those that most influence the prices of gold in real time in the market.
 Angelo from SRSroccoReport, there's a different factor at play and it's not what people expect.
 While he agrees that the Federal Reserve and central banks do intervene in the gold and silver markets, their influence is limited to upward movements.
 Steve finds that the main cause of price changes is oil.

+For those looking to learn more about how to invest in gold, a great resource is the Free Gold IRA guide which provides an in-depth look at how to get started.
 Central banks hold paper and gold coins in reserve.
 As central banks diversify their monetary reserves from the paper currencies they have accumulated to becoming gold, the price of gold tends to rise.
 Many of the world's nations have reserves composed mainly of gold.
 This is due to the fact that gold is considered a “safe haven”, meaning that the world's central banks will increase their exposure to gold when uncertainty or economic upheaval looms.

 These include the levels of supply and demand for gold, the rate of return for the gold recipient, the spot price of gold, and the likely cost of storing and transporting gold.
 In general, gold prices rise and the US dollar weakens after this quantitative easing, because private investors and some central banks switch from the dollar to gold.
 The first gold mined in Brazil during the 17th century gold rush arrived in London and, since then, the city has been home to the only bullion market whose accreditation is accepted worldwide.
 In particular, countries with current account deficits such as India (10% of central bank gold reserves), Belarus (30%) and Egypt (25%) tend to prefer gold to stabilize their currency, while Western central banks continue to maintain the old IMF rule of not buying more gold.